School strikes to go ahead as teachers reject 'inadequate' new pay offer

 READ MORE: Nicola Sturgeon targeted in 'escalation' of teacher strikes

-However, the EIS’s salary committee was unanimous in its rejection.
+The EIS’s salary committee was unanimous in its rejection.

 General Secretary Andrea Bradley said: “This is another inadequate offer to Scotland’s teachers, which was unanimously rejected by the EIS Salaries Committee earlier today.